sourcearchives/iota2/doc/source/index.rst

 ==================================

 ..
 Note::
-    This short documentation was done to rapidly help users to launch IOTA², and developers to contribute to the project.
+    This short documentation was written to quickly help users to run IOTA², and developers to contribute to the project.
 It is not complete and most parts still in development.

 .. toctree::